setheshraghi/vera4cast-example/tutorial/tutorial.md

 ![](tutorial_files/figure-markdown_github/unnamed-chunk-20-1.png)

-Note: that this is a model built on only a very short period of historic weather data.
+Note: that this is a model built on only a very short period of historic weather data!
 Other historic weather data is available from Open Meteo (see the [ROpen-Meteo package](www.github.com/FLARE-forecast/RopenMeteo)).